cyniphile/rosalind/blog-post/post-2.md

 ![](2021-11-12-09-45-14.png)

-Also if we forget to handle one of the bases, we get a compile time error to really harness the power exhaustivity checking.
+Also if we forget to handle one of the bases, we get a compile time error to really harness the power of exhaustivity checking.

 ![](2021-11-12-09-40-15.png)